M1-salman/Ecommerce/README.md

 ## Features

-- Easy to Maintain
-- Responsive
+- Next.js for SSR
-- Product details page (Dynamic routes)
-- Product is rendered Dynamically
-- Used Grid to structure
+- All products are managed on Sanity CMS
+- A products details pages using Dynamic route
-- Add To Cart with Redux
+- Add To Cart function with Redux
+- Added Authentication with Credential using MongoDB and Google OAuth 2.0
+- Responsive design
 - Contact form with MongoDB database
-- Sanity CMS
-- TailwindCSS
+- User friendly interface using TailwindCSS
-- Next.js